mbn-ms-dk/DaprTool/demos/documentation/demos.md

     value: "true"
 ```

-**Azure**
+__Azure__

 When using the `--deploy` options a local file ( _local_secrets.json_ ) is created to be injected in to the yaml configuration of the component.
-Here the url and the key for the created _Azure CosmosDB_ will be stored.
+Here the URL and the key for the created _Azure CosmosDB_ will be stored.

 ![Image of json file](/demos/documentation/images/demos_dapr_state_azure_json.png)